 Habitat loss, human encroachment, and conversion to agriculture are the main threats acting on the species throughout its range.
 These threats are exacerbated by an inability by range country governments to adequately manage and monitor the species (see discussion under Factor D, below).
 South America had the largest net loss of forest area of all continents between 2000 and 2005 (Mosandl et al. 2008, p.
 38), with a net loss of 4.3 million ha per year.
-Although specific, detailed information about this species' remaining occupied habitat status is not available for each country, we know that much of this species' habitat has been lost through conversion of land to farming, forestry, or other activities (Bonilha 2008, p.
+Although specific, detailed information about this species' remaining occupied habitat status is not available for each country, we know that much of this species' habitat has been lost through conversion of land to farming, forestry, or other activities (Bonilha and Switkes 2008, p.
 17; Etter et al. 2006, p.
 369; Renton 2004, p.
 13).
 Conversion of habitat to soy plantations is now considered to be one of the principal causes of Amazon deforestation.
 Deforestation may already have destroyed as much as 1.2 million ha (3 million ac) in the Amazon.
 This, combined with pressures of capture for the pet trade, has severely impacted the wild population of military macaws.
-Studies have shown that over time, resident bird diversity generally declines as forest fragments become smaller (Turner 1996, pp. 202, 206).
+Studies have shown that, over time, resident bird diversity generally declines as remaining forest becomes smaller and more fragmented (Turner 1996, pp. 202, 206).

 As with most parrots, the military macaw requires large areas of suitable habitat, including large trees or other nesting cavities for nesting, feeding, and roosting as well as food sources.
-Logging is a common form of habitat loss that affects this species (Bonilla-Ruz 2006, p.
-45).
+Deforestation and logging is a common form of habitat loss that affects this species (Benetiz-Diaz 2012, p.
+4; Ríos-Muñoz et al. 2009, pp. 502-505).
 Deforestation via conversion of land to agricultural use is a threat to military macaws because it directly eliminates forest habitat, removing the trees that support the species' nesting, roosting, and dietary requirements.
 It also results in fragmented habitat that isolates military macaw populations, potentially compromising the genetics of these populations through inbreeding depression and genetic drift (Lande 1995, pp. 787-789; Gilpin and Soulé 1986, p.
 27).
 We do not know the exact extent of deforestation in the range of the military macaw.
 However, the best available information indicates that deforestation continues to occur and affect the species throughout its range, despite protections that are in place.